Back to Blog

 Getting to Movistar Arena - Palacio de los Deportes: Complete Transport Guide

-Navigating your way to the Movistar Arena - Palacio de los Deportes for your Placebo experience is straightforward, thanks to Madrid’s efficient public transport network.
+Navigating your way to the Movistar Arena - Palacio de los Deportes for the Placebo gig on October 1st, 2026, is straightforward, thanks to Madrid's excellent public transport system.
+This guide will ensure you arrive with ease, ready to soak in the electrifying atmosphere.

 Food, Drink & Local Recommendations